NOTE: This tutorial works the same way in Photoshop CC.

 This is what we have now:

-Step 10: Click the tiny cursive "f" at the bottom of the Layers panel and choose Drop Shadow.
+Step 10: Click the tiny cursive "f" at the bottom of the Layers panel to open the Effects menu and then choose Drop Shadow.

 Step 11: In the resulting dialog, enter 50% for Opacity, 102 for Angle, 10 for Distance and Size, and then press Return.